 Vegetable stir-fry is a quick and easy Chinese dish.
-Stir-frying adds a whole new dimension to your plain vegetables, only if you do it right.
+However, if you do it right, sir-frying only adds a new dimension to your plain vegetables.

-In this article, I want to explain how to prepare Chinese vegetable stir fry in detail.
-Your lustrous, gorgeous vegetable stir fry with remarkable texture will knock your socks off.
-You will recognize immediately the ineffable taste that you are familiar with at the Chinese restaurant.
+I want to explain how to prepare Chinese vegetable stir fry in this article.
+Your gorgeous vegetable stir fry with remarkable texture will knock your socks off.
+You will immediately recognize the ineffable taste that you are familiar with at the Chinese restaurant.

 Chinese vegetable stir fry- How to prepare in five simple steps